Topl/brambl-cli/microsite/docs/intro.md

 Your system needs to have the following software installed.

-- A Java Virtual Machine (JVM).- The bifrost-daml-broker is a Java application, and thus Java is needed.
+- A Java Virtual Machine (JVM).- The brambl-cli is a Java application, and thus Java is needed.
 - [Coursier](https://get-coursier.io/docs/cli-installation).- A simple command line tool (CLI) to run Java applications without any setup.
 It is very easy to install.
 - Just go to the [Coursier installation page](https://get-coursier.io/docs/cli-installation) and follow the instructions for your operating system.
 - Once you have it, you can check it like this: